szabgab/dancer-spa-book-source/manuscript/hello-world-spa.md

 my $app = do "$FindBin::Bin/hello_world.psgi";
 ```

 In the next line we use the `is` functions provided by Test::More.
-It compares if the first two parameters are equal using the `eq` operator and uses the (optional) 3rd parameter as the description of this assertion.
+It compares whether the first two parameters are equal using the `eq` operator and uses the (optional) 3rd parameter as the description of this assertion.
 The first parameter is the actual result.
 The second is the expected value.
 We basically check if the psgi file returned a CODE-reference through
 the `do` statement.

 {line-numbers=off}